Contract certainty: risk implications of carelessly worded power contracts

 Subrogation waivers and limitations of liability should also be treated with care in a couple of other aspects:

-Linking liability with insurance provisions A contract may attempt to link the extent of a party’s liability to the provisions of the other party’s insurance contract.
+A contract may attempt to link the extent of a party’s liability to the provisions of the other party’s insurance contract.
 One example is where a contractor accepts liability under an LTSA or other contract for damage that he may cause to the owner’s property, up to a limit that is intended to reflect the deductible in the owner’s Property insurance.
 The idea is that the owner will be indemnified for the bulk of his loss by his insurers, and the contractor will pay him the amount that the insurers dock from the claim as the deductible, thereby making the owner ‘whole’.

 In practice, this may not work in the way that the contractual parties intend.
 The owner’s policy may exclude losses to the extent that the Insured has collected, or is entitled to collect, from others.
 Consequently, insurers may consider that the amount for which the contractor is liable is excluded from the claim; they will therefore reduce the claim by the amount payable by the contractor, and then apply the deductible, ensuring that they, and not the owner, get the benefit of the contractual liability provision.
-The owner should therefore make sure that the wording of his policy is consistent with the intention of the contract, or seek to include a specific provision to this effect in the policy.
+The owner should therefore make sure that the wording of his policy is consistent with the intention of the contract, or seek to include a specific provision to this effect in

-Contradictory obligations As noted at the start of this article, many types of contract contain insurance requirements.
+As noted at the start of this article, many types of contract contain insurance requirements.
 What happens when the requirements of one contract are not consistent with the requirements of another?
 If the lenders’ Facility Agreement requires a minimum insurer rating of A- but the O&M Agreement stipulates a minimum rating of A, the lowest (or in this case highest) common denominator might have to apply (unless a dispensation is obtained under the O&M Agreement), limiting the Insured’s options and probably adding to the insurance costs – even though the Facility Agreement might be considered the more important and authoritative contract.

 Other contractual issues